-Note 6 - Rental Agreement
+Note 5 - Rental Agreement

-The Corporation has a lease agreement with the Village for the rental of a building owned by the Corporation.
-Terms of the lease, which commenced January 1, 2022, include annual payments of rent in the amount of \$63,000, due April 1st of each year, for the five-year period ending December 31, 2026.
+The Corporation has a one-year lease agreement with the Village for the rental of a building owned by the Corporation.
+Terms of the lease, which commenced January 1, 2022, include an annual payment of rent in the amount of \$63,000, which was due and received on April 1, 2022.
 The Village is responsible for most building related expenses, including water, gas, oil, electricity, heat, telephone, sewage, trash removal, janitorial service, insurance, and snow removal.
+Effective January 1, 2023, the Corporation entered into a new one-year lease agreement with the Village under identical terms.

-In periods prior to January 1, 2022, base rents were in an amount sufficient to pay the annual interest and principal on the bond issuance used to finance the construction of the building.
-Rental income related to the former lease agreement for the years ended December 31, 2021 and 2020, totaled \$352,250 and \$172,147, respectively.
-The Village paid the January 2021 rent payment of \$352,250, during December 2020.
-This amount was reported as unearned rental income at December 31, 2020.
-There was no unearned rental income at December 31, 2021.
+In periods prior to January 1, 2022, base rents were in an amount sufficient to pay the annual interest and principal on a former bond issuance used to finance the construction of the building.
+Rental income related to the former lease agreement for the year ended December 31, 2021, totaled \$393,881.